Hari Aum.

 Sivananda and other gurus say that many karmas must be worked out to progress on the spiritual path.
 We need to pay off our spiritual debts to other beings, other souls.
 We need to undergo the results of past karmas, both positive and negative.
 Until the karmic account is cleared, there cannot be spiritual enlightenment.
 The yogi performs spiritual practices to endure and reduce past karmas, and tries his/her best to avoid creating new karma, particularly negative karma in the process.
 In this way, he/she steadily moves towards the spiritual goal.

 According to some, the concept of twin flames fits into the spiritual journey.
-Twin flames are supposed to be two individual souls who have a specific connnection.
+Twin flames are supposed to be two individual souls who have a specific connection.
 They are mirrors of each other.
 They are not soul mates (these are souls who are comfortably compatible with each other, and many twin flames are married to their soul mates as this can feel less stressful than being around each other).
 Unlike soul mates, twin flames are alike on a soul level, on an energetic level, even if they appear appear different externally.
 Thus they precisely mirror or reflect each other's positive and negative qualities.

 When they face each other, they are compelled to see that aspect of their own nature that they may not like to see, that they may prefer to avoid.
 This forces them to honestly look at themselves and come to terms with what exists within.
 Then there is usually a transformative drive to change for the better.